progress/iceberg/PAS/Management/OEManager/ABL/oemanager.README.md

 # OEManager CLI Tools - Usage Guide #

-Execute the `oemanager.[bat|sh]` command from within the utils folder to run the desired tasks from the command line.
-Where possible, default values will be determined automatically for HTTP/S ports, server paths, the instance's name, and the default ABL Application name.
-Any required or optional parameters may be overridden via the command line or by editing the `oemanager.properties` file in advance.
+Execute the `oemanager.[bat|sh]` command to run the desired tasks from the command line.
+Default values will be inherited automatically for HTTP/S ports, server paths, the instance's name, and the default ABL Application name.
+Any required or optional parameters may be overridden via the command line or by editing the `oemanager.properties` file in advance, with modified values being honored in that order.

 Note that each request to an OEM-API endpoint will be automatically logged to an `oemanager.log` file.
 No sensitive data will be included in these logged messages, only PID's and operationally-relevant information will be included in the URL or as query parameters to the API endpoint.